TheSpiderInc/openbook-swap/README.md

 # Difference between DEX and AMM
 The main distinction between a DEX and an AMM lies in their mechanisms for executing trades and determining prices.
 A DEX with an order book model relies on order matching between buyers and sellers, while an AMM operates through liquidity pools and a mathematical formula to determine prices.

-# Why openbook-swap
+# Why openbook-swap?
-While most of the swap tools are using AMMs to process swaps, openbook-swap aim to only use Openbook DEX by basically using a IOC order (Instant Or Cancel).
-By promoting the use of the Openbook DEX, openbook-swap goal is to bring more users and more volume to create a strong competition to AMMs in order to offer more options for users and so better prices.
+While most swap tools use AMMs (Automated Market Makers) to process swaps, Openbook-Swap aims to exclusively utilize the Openbook DEX (Decentralized Exchange) by employing an IOC (Instant Or Cancel) order mechanism.
+By promoting the use of the Openbook DEX, Openbook-Swap's goal is to attract more users and increase trading volume, thereby creating strong competition for AMMs.
+This competition will provide users with more options and, consequently, better prices.

 # How to use?
 ## Installation